 The break-even formula

-To calculate your minimum selling price, use this formula:
+Calculate your minimum selling price with this formula:

 Minimum selling price = (Fixed costs per day ÷ Expected number of portions) + Variable costs per portion + Desired profit per portion